 To get a taste of Lithuania’s truly spectacular beauty, head to Trakai – a historic town and lake resort west of Vilnius.
 Part of the Trakai Historical National Park, the town is famous for the Trakai Island Castle – a 14th-century, red-brick fortress located on an island surrounded by the calm indigo waters of Lake Galvė.
 The fortress itself was once home to the Grand Dukes of Lithuania, built in the Gothic style with fairy-tale turrets and defensive castle walls.
 It now houses the Trakai History Museum and is a major tourist attraction, thanks to its impressive facade, location and lovely green parkland.

 Lithuania’s second city is a real hidden gem – more compact than the capital, but with many most intact historical buildings.
 Located on the Nemunas and Neris Rivers, Kaunas suffered a lot less damage than the rest of the country during World War II and and a result much of its historic old town remains intact.
-Wander its main shopping street Laisves Aleja lined with oldy world architecture, call at a few of its quirky museums (the Devil's Museum) and visit the chilling memorial that is the Ninth Fort – a fort turned memorial and museum and the heart-wrenching site of the mass murder of Lithuanian Jews.
+Along your Lithuania cruise, stop to wander its main shopping street Laisves Aleja lined with oldy world architecture, call at a few of its quirky museums (the Devil's Museum) and visit the chilling memorial that is the Ninth Fort – a fort turned memorial and museum and the heart-wrenching site of the mass murder of Lithuanian Jews.

 Trakai National Park

 The Trakai National Park is one of the most beautiful landscapes in Lithuania, cloaked in deep blue lakes, thick pine forests and home to the remnants of the peninsula castle and the storybook old Trakai castle and village.
 There are 32 lakes in the park and the result is a wide array of wildlife and birdlife, such as large colonies of black-headed gulls.
 The best way to explore the beauty of the park is by walking one of its nature trails, such as the Varnikai Botanical-Zoological Reserve Cognitive Walking Way.
-A two-mile long trail, you’ll experience hilly forests formed by glaciers and a swamp with lovely gin-clear lakes.
+A two-mile long trail, hiking lovers along a Lithuania cruise can experience hilly forests formed by glaciers and a swamp with lovely gin-clear lakes.

 The Curonian Spit is a dramatic landscape of sand dunes and woodland that separates the Curonian from the Baltic Sea.
 A Unesco World Heritage Site, this 61-mile strip of sand is shared between Lithuania and Russia’s Kaliningrad Oblast, and the average height of the san dunes can reach a staggering 35 metres.
 The dunes are a true natural wonder, perfectly preserved due to Soviet rulers banning any foreigner from entering its rolling landscape.
 Thankfully now foreigners are allowed near, and all you have to so is simply book on a tour or hire a car and you can drive anywhere on it.
 Pay the entrance fee and get exploring its rolling dunes and gorgeous coastline.